eclipse-archived/ceylon-lang.org/documentation/1.1/tour/dynamic.md

         print(arr[2]);
     }

 Note that these expressions are _not_ considered to produce an instance of a Ceylon class.

 ## There's more ...

-Well actually, we've finished the tour!
+Well, no, actually, we've finished the tour!
 Of course, there's still plenty of scope for you to explore Ceylon on your own.
 You should now know enough to start writing Ceylon code for yourself, and start getting to know the platform modules.

 Alternatively, if you want to keep reading you can browse the [reference documentation](#{page.doc_root}/reference) or (if you're sitting